-CUSTOM SADDLEThe use of a custom made saddle, specially commissioned and designed for the Derby to be short enough, lightweight enough, stable enough, and tough enough to last 1000km.
+CUSTOM SADDLEThe use of a custom made saddle, specially commissioned and designed for the Derby to be short enough, lightweight enough, stable enough and tough enough to last 1000km.
 Its design is perfectly complemented by the saddle bag which each of you will get in the post in advance of the race.

-START CAMPA purpose built private start line camp for pre-race training, the launch party, and ceremony befitting of the hardy souls about to take on the world’s toughest horse race.
+START CAMPA purpose built private start line camp for pre-race training, the launch party and ceremony befitting of the hardy souls about to take on the world’s toughest horse race.

 FINISH CAMPA finish line camp to accommodate early finishers and to act as a base for the closing stages of the race plus the awards ceremony and finish party.

-PUBLICITY MACHINEOur press team back in the UK working to share your story with the world’s media, a daily race report & commentary sent from the field, together with images from the official race photographer dispatched daily from the racecourse.
+PUBLICITY MACHINEOur press team back in the UK working to share your story with the world’s media, a daily race report and commentary sent from the field, together with images from the official race photographer dispatched daily from the racecourse.

 LIVE RACE TRACKINGYour own web page to shout about your campaign, sponsors and training before the event as well as a tracking map linked to your satellite tracker so you can be tracked live throughout the race.

 FOOD & DRINKOnce you leave the city your food and drinks are included until you arrive back in Ulaanbaatar.